volitank/rust-apt/README.md

 Currently there is only basic package querying.
 The goal is to eventually have all of the functionality that `python-apt` has.

-This is a fork of [apt-pkg-native-rs](https://github.com/FauxFaux/apt-pkg-native-rs), but is designed to be more intuitive.

-A big thanks is in order for FauxFaux.
-His original crate is a huge contribution to this project.
-It likely would not have gotten done with out him.

 ### *This Crate is Under Active Development*

 This API is far from what could be considered stable.